amanda-odawa/react-shopping-app/README.md

     npm run build
     ```
     Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

     The build is minified and the filenames include the hashes.
     Your app is ready to be deployed!
 4. ```bash
     npm run eject
     ```
     Note: This is a one-way operation.
-Once you ```bash eject```, you can't go back!
+Once you ```eject```, you can't go back!

-    If you aren't satisfied with the build tool and configuration choices, you can ```bash eject``` at any time.
+    If you aren't satisfied with the build tool and configuration choices, you can ```eject``` at any time.
 This command will remove the single build dependency from your project.

     Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc.) right into your project so you have full control over them.
-All of the commands except ```bash eject ``` will still work, but they will point to the copied scripts so you can tweak them.
+All of the commands except ```eject ``` will still work, but they will point to the copied scripts so you can tweak them.
 At this point, you're on your own.

-    You don't have to ever use ```bash eject```.
+    You don't have to ever use ```eject```.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However, we understand that this tool wouldn't be useful if you couldn't customize it when you're ready for it.

 ### Usage
 Once the app is running, navigate to it in your browser.
 You can: